Anzide/TuringLib/README.md

-# Minotaur
+# TuringLib
-Minotaur is a Minestom extensino,which allows to create custom entity,skill and item.
+TuringLib is a library for Minestom,it offers convenient tools to use.